 - Check water parameters with test strips.
 If you have high ammonia levels, nitrites, chlorine, etc., you will need to perform a large water change and replace the water with clean treated water of a similar temperature.
 Sudden changes to your water parameters can cause stress and illness.
 Read this article for more information: How To Lower Ammonia In Aquarium.

 - Check the water temperature throughout the tank.
 If your water temperature is inconsistent throughout the tank, move your heater closer to the filter, or consider using a second heater.
-A weak filter may not transfer the heat evenly, or there may be a prominent heat source near the surface which your fish prefer.
-Also, if your aquarium heater is set too high, warm water will hold less oxygen so you will need to reduce the temperature to suit all fish species in your fish tank.
+A weak filter may not transfer the heat evenly, or there may be a prominent heat source near the surface that your fish prefer.
+Also, if your aquarium heater is set too high, warm water holds less oxygen, so you need to reduce the temperature.

 - Check your fish are not hungry.
 If your fish are waiting to be fed, make sure they get enough food throughout the day.
 Introduce a second feed if necessary, but monitor waste levels to ensure it doesn’t rot and cause problems with ammonia.

 - Observe your fish for signs of illness.
-If your fish show symptoms of illness such as swim bladder disease, parasites, or bacterial infection, they will need to be treated.
-You will need to seek advice from a professional to establish a suitable treatment.
+If your fish show symptoms of illness such as swim bladder disease, parasites, or bacterial infection, they need to be treated.
+You should seek advice from a professional to establish a suitable treatment.
 Illness is often easier to establish when only one or two fish behave oddly and stay at the top of the tank.

 Don’t be alarmed if you find your fish swimming at the top of the tank.
 It is perfectly normal behavior and nothing to worry about in most cases.
 However, if you are concerned, use this checklist to investigate the cause and take appropriate action.
 With care and attention, you can ensure your fish remain healthy and happy.